yegor256/blog/_drafts/objectionary.md

 JAR, this text is replaced.

 The motivation to ship sources together with binaries is the following.
-When atom binaries are compiled from Java to bytecode, they stay next to transpiled sources.
+When atom binaries are compiled from Java to Bytecode, they stay next to transpiled sources.
 They are compiled together.
 Moreover, unit tests also rely on both atom sources and auto-generated/transpiled sources.
 We want future users of the JAR to know what sources we